kajc10/Duckietown-Duck-Riders/README.md

 ## Milestone 1 : run manual_control.py

-**Option1: clone this repository and run manually** Note that several dependencies need to be installed on your system:<br> [Python 3.6+, OpenAI gym, NumPy, Pyglet, PyYAML,cloudpickle, PyTorch]
+**Option1: clone this repository and run manually**
+<br> Note that several dependencies need to be installed on your system:<br> [Python 3.6+, OpenAI gym, NumPy, Pyglet, PyYAML,cloudpickle, PyTorch]

 Commands:
 ```bash